TRecViT: A Recurrent Video Transformer: Conclusion

-We include here all the hyperparameters used in the experiments presented in the main paper, together with more qualitative visualisations of results for the point tracking task (section~\ref{sec:mae}) and the long video memorisation task (section~\ref{sec:longtask}).
+We include here all the model configurations and hyperparameters used in the experiments presented in the main paper, together with ablations and qualitative visualisations of results for the point tracking task (section~\ref{sec:mae}) and the long video memorisation task (section~\ref{sec:longtask}).
 Videos showing point tracks are also attached.